Office of the Registrar and Student Services

 U of T Resources

-Benjamin Pottruff is the Daniels Faculty Learning Strategist available to all graduate and undergraduate students to support the development of their study skills and academic strategies.
-Whether you’re an exceptional student looking to refine your skillset or a struggling student unsure of the next steps to improve your learning process; meeting with a Learning Strategist is a great way to reflect on your experience and develop new strategies in a supporting environment.
+Daniels Faculty students have access to Learning Strategists through the Student Success Centre to support the development of their study skills and academic strategies.
+Whether you are an exceptional student looking to refine your skillset or a struggling student unsure of the next steps to improve your learning process; meeting with a Learning Strategist is a great way to reflect on your experience and develop new strategies in a supporting environment.
 Topics include (but are not limited to):

 - Learning as a Process